WTA Prague Open

-The Prague Open (currently branded as the Livesport Prague Open for sponsorship reasons) is a professional women's tennis tournament that is held in Prague, Czech Republic.
+The Prague Open, known as the Livesport Prague Open for sponsorship reasons, is a professional women's tennis tournament that is held in Prague, Czech Republic.
 It began in 2010, initially as an ITF Circuit $50,000 event upgraded to $100,000.
 It became a WTA International tournament in 2015, and the prize money increased to $250,000.

-The tournament is played on outdoor hardcourts, at the TK Sparta Prague.
-The tournament was held on outdoor clay courts., before 2021.
+The tournament is played on outdoor hard courts at the TK Sparta Prague, and since 2026 at the I. ČLTK Prague on Štvanice island.
+The tournament was held on outdoor clay courts before 2021.

 Lucie Šafářová in singles, and Lucie Hradecká in doubles, are the record holders of the tournament, with three titles for each one.